docschina/GFM-docs/Leaf blocks/HTML blocks.md

     bar
     </div>

-However, a following blank line is needed, except at the end of a document, and except for blocks of types 1–5, [above](https://github.github.com/gfm/#html-block):
+However, a following blank line is needed, except at the end of a document, and except for blocks of types 1–5, [above](https://github.github.com/gfm/#html-block) HTML block:
 [Example 153](https://github.github.com/gfm/#example-153)

     <div>